cbeck88/spirit-po/README.md

 ## Using it

 N.B.: **spirit-po** is only intended to work with UTF-8 encoded po files.
+N.B.: **spirit-po** is only known to work with boost spirit >= 1.53.
+I had issues with travis when using boost 1.46.
+Not sure what the minimum is.

 To use the library, you only need to include the `include` directory in your C++ source files.